Of blind spots on the left and rightWritten by Subby Szterszky

 The pursuit of truth

-Of course that creation has fallen, which means that blind spots are inevitable, none more so than spiritual ones that fail to recognize or worship the Creator.
-Ultimately these can only be remedied through the gracious intervention of God Himself.
+Of course that created order is also tainted by the Fall, which means that blind spots are inevitable, none more so than spiritual ones that fail to recognize or worship the Creator.
+Ultimately these can only be remedied through the gracious intervention of God himself.

-In the meantime, God’s image bearers have a responsibility to pursue all truth – spiritual, cultural, historical, scientific – and to share it with others for their good and the glory of their Maker.
+In the meantime, God’s image bearers have a responsibility to pursue all truth – spiritual, cultural, historical, scientific – and to share it with others for their good and for the glory of their maker.

 Trevin Wax sums it up: “If we are to be faithful in a world of ‘fake news,’ ‘alternative facts,’ and biased sources, we are going to need to be more careful with the statistics we share, the news stories we read, and the sources we trust.
 Gullible skeptics, either on the right or left, don’t stand out from the world.
 And what we need today is for Christians to care about getting the facts straight, whether or not they’re useful or beneficial to ‘the party line,’ because we believe in a God who tells the truth.”

 Michael Cieply, “Stunned by Trump, the New York Times finds time for some soul-searching,” Deadline.com, November 10, 2016.

 Nicholas Kristof, “A confession of liberal intolerance,” New York Times, May 7, 2016.

 Nicholas Kristof, “The liberal blind spot,” New York Times, May 28, 2016.

 Marvin Olasky, “Fake news: the bigger culprits,” World Magazine, December 31, 2016.